-The College offers a state of the art and engaging environment where students, faculty and staff can enjoy their passions for physical fitness and well-being.
-Located on the first floor of Jenkins Hall, the Wellness Center offers over twenty pieces of cardio equipment, over fifteen pieces of nautilus equipment, a weight room with bench press, max racks and free weights, group exercise classes, and specialized programming, such as "Wesleyan's Biggest Loser."
-Exercise Science students are available on request to work individually with patrons.
-The Outdoor Recreation Office, located in the Wellness Center, offers a catalog of items to check out for any outdoor adventure!
-Our Graduate Assistants lead six to eight trips per semester available for students to experience the wonders of West Virginia like caving, zip-lining, canoeing, horseback riding, camping, skiing, whitewater rafting and more!
-Our intramural program is vast and varied and offers an opportunity of our students to 'team up' and engage in sports such as flag football, volleyball, basketball, dodgeball and more.
+The College offers a state-of-the-art and engaging environment where students, faculty, and staff can enjoy their passions for physical fitness and well-being.
+Located on the first floor of Jenkins Hall, the Wellness Center offers over twenty pieces of cardio equipment, over fifteen pieces of nautilus equipment, a weight room with bench press, max racks and free weights, group exercise classes, and specialized programming, Exercise Science students are available on request to work individually with patrons.
+The Outdoor Recreation Office, located in the Wellness Center, offers a catalog of items to check out for any outdoor adventure.
+Our Graduate Assistants lead six to eight trips per semester available for students to experience the wonders of West Virginia like caving, zip-lining, canoeing, horseback riding, camping, skiing, and whitewater rafting.
+We also offer a wide variety of equipment to rent including bikes, kayaks, tents and camping equipment, and sports equipment.
+Our intramural program is vast and varied and offers an opportunity of our students to 'team up' and engage in sports such as flag football, volleyball, basketball, and dodgeball.